Plan Your Visit in Denali National Park (2025)

 10. Glaciers cover one-sixth of the park.

-What to Know Before Visiting Denali National Park:
+Things to Know Before Visiting Denali Park

-An ongoing landslide at Pretty Rocks is impacting bus service.
-Through 2024, buses will travel no further than Mile 43 of the Denali Park Road.
+• An ongoing landslide at Pretty Rocks is impacting bus service.
+Through 2025, buses will travel no further than Mile 43 of the Denali Park Road.

 • There is only one road that runs through the park.
 Private vehicles can drive only a small section, usually to Mile 15.
 Those interested in exploring more of the Denali Park Road must use buses.